RaviKumar560/voicewriter-Assistant/README.md

 # Voice-Writer-Assistent made by me by Using AI
-# we and also use this communicate whit other
+we can also use this application to communicate with other by sharing the appling and Passcode

 ## Project info